NB-ENTOO/nb-ecommerce/memory-bank/activeContext.md

 - Prepare Docker containers for production deployment

 ## Recent Decisions
+- Selected Auth.js (NextAuth.js) as the authentication solution
+- Implemented a mock user database for demonstration
+- Created a B2B-focused registration form instead of self-serve account creation
+- Protected profile and configuration pages with authentication
 - Changed business model from direct checkout to PDF/email inquiry process
 - Focused on server configurations rather than direct purchases
 - Made configuration data the primary focus of cart functionality